SBiliarski/TADevOpsFinalProject/README.md

 ![Diagram](Diagram.png)

+# DevOps topics and technologies covered
+- Source control - GitHub
+- Pipelines - GitHub Actions
+- Continuous Integration - Lint and SAST
+- Continuous Delivery - Terraform Cloud with GitHub webhooks
+- ChatOps - Slack integration
+- Public Cloud - AWS EC2, Security groups
+- Infrastructure as Code - Terraform and Terraform Cloud

+# Workflow
 The GitHub Actions workflow has 3 major steps - Terraform Basic Linter, SonarCloud and Terraform.
 Upon the successful completion of each step a message is sent to a Slack channel.

-The Terraform Basic Linter workflow step will:
+## The Terraform Basic Linter workflow step will:
 - check Terraform code syntax by executing the Terraform-Lint GitHub Marketplace action: https://github.com/marketplace/actions/terraform-lint
 - send a message to the Slack channel

-The SonarCloud workflow step will:
+## The SonarCloud workflow step will:
 - execute if previous step was successful
 - send the code for Static Code Analysis to SonarQube using the SonarQube Scan acion: https://github.com/marketplace/actions/sonarqube-scan
 - send a message to the Slack channel

-The Terraform workflow step will:
+## The Terraform workflow step will:

 - execute if previous step was successful
 - check whether the configuration is formatted properly to demonstrate how you can enforce best practices